CreatorXperience/Aura/README.md

 # Aura

-## A ChatGpt like frontend application with agents capabiliy
+## A ChatGpt like frontend application with agents capability